jessonfoo/p001/week_1/readme.md

 ## Fetching changes from DBC's master repo
 Sometimes we will make changes to the original (Devbootcamp) repository to clarify instructions or add new curriculum.
 You will need to "fetch" these changes from the master branch when we announce changes on the google+ community.
 Follow [these](https://github.com/Devbootcamp/phase_0_handbook/blob/master/fetching_changes.md) directions to do this.
 If you are using a windows or linux, you will need to use the command line instructions.

-## Remember your Unit Goals!
-- Give feedback for each person you paired with. *You need to submit at least 5 pieces of feedback in this unit*
-- Rate at least 7 pieces of [Meta Feedback](https://socrates.devbootcamp.com/feedback) on Socrates. *You need to rate 20 pieces of feedback per unit*
-- Make sure you've signed up for GPS 1.1 and 1.2 (These must be done in a session with guide.
-They may not be done any other way, so make sure you sign up early!)